openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 _inlined_description: _

-Returns: a ofVec3f defining the centroid of all the vetices in the mesh.
+**Returns**: a ofVec3f defining the centroid of all the vetices in the mesh.